Copart, Inc. (NASDAQ:CPRT) Shares Purchased by Graham Capital Management L.P.

 Copart Price Performance

-Copart (NASDAQ:CPRT – Get Free Report) last announced its earnings results on Thursday, February 22nd.
-The business services provider reported $0.33 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.35 by ($0.02).
-Copart had a return on equity of 21.55% and a net margin of 33.41%.
-The business had revenue of $1.02 billion for the quarter, compared to analysts’ expectations of $1.03 billion.
-During the same period in the previous year, the firm posted $0.31 earnings per share.
-The firm’s revenue was up 6.6% compared to the same quarter last year.
-Equities analysts anticipate that Copart, Inc. will post 1.42 EPS for the current year.
+Copart (NASDAQ:CPRT – Get Free Report) last released its quarterly earnings data on Thursday, February 22nd.
+The business services provider reported $0.33 earnings per share for the quarter, missing the consensus estimate of $0.35 by ($0.02).
+The firm had revenue of $1.02 billion during the quarter, compared to analysts’ expectations of $1.03 billion.
+Copart had a net margin of 33.41% and a return on equity of 21.55%.
+The business’s revenue for the quarter was up 6.6% on a year-over-year basis.
+During the same period in the previous year, the business earned $0.31 earnings per share.
+On average, research analysts expect that Copart, Inc. will post 1.42 earnings per share for the current fiscal year.

 Copart, Inc provides online auctions and vehicle remarketing services.
 It offers a range of services for processing and selling vehicles over the Internet through its Virtual Bidding Third Generation Internet auction-style sales technology on behalf of vehicle sellers, insurance companies, banks and finance companies, charities, and fleet operators and dealers, as well as individual owners.